vimeo/carbon-tagger/README.md

 * aggregators like statsd will need to be extended for the extended protocol.
 The added bonus here is that things actually become simpler: we can do away with all the prefix/suffix/namespacing hacks as that all becomes moot!

+# why do you process the same metrics every time they are submitted?

+to have a realtime database. you could get all metricnames and process them offline, which lowers resource usage but has higher delays

 # installation

 * if you already have a working Go setup, adjust accordingly: